aboutmydreams/RapLyrics-Back/README.md

     $ rm -r textgenrnn
     $ pip install textgenrnn

-[train.py](train.py) contains 2 sample code to train a model.
+[train.py](train.py) contains the parameters and the path of the training dataset.
 Have a look at it and launch your own training.
 Don't change anything to train from the [rap lyric dataset](datasets/rapus_generalist_augmented.txt) provided.
+This will create a word model and a char model.

 **Parameters available**:
 *new_model*: True to create a new model or False to train based on an existing one.